-- Single private dwellings (which may or may not employ domestic servants); - Single household occupancy Worker housing and tied accommodation that is in a separate building from the workplace.
+- Single private dwellings (which may or may not employ domestic servants); - Worker housing and tied accommodation that is in a separate building from the workplace.

-Responsibility for complying with the fire safety legislation rests with the 'responsible person' (referred to as the Duty Holder in Scotland).
+Responsibility for complying with the fire safety legislation rests with the 'responsible person'.
 In a workplace, this is the employer and any other person who may have control of any part of the premises (e.g. the manager or owner).
 The responsible person can be an individual or can be the 'body corporate' or organisation.
-If there is more than one responsible person in the premises (e.g. in a multi-occupied premises), then all the responsible persons must co-operate and co-ordinate with each other as far as is reasonably practicable.
+If there is more than one responsible person in the premises (e.g. in a multi-occupied premises), then all the responsible persons must cooperate and co-ordinate with each other as far as is reasonably practicable.